MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 > [!NOTE]
 >
 > - Before you proceed, make sure you familiarize the [migration process and considerations](#migration-process).
-> - You can use these steps to change the availability zones of a cluster that was deployed with a partial list of availability zones.
+> - You can use these steps to change the availability zones of a cluster that was deployed availability zones.

 In this article, you learn about: